History of the Jews in Thailand

-The Jewish community of Thailand today is mostly made up of the Ashkenazi descendants of refugees from Russia and the Soviet Union.
-There are also Persian Jews who emigrated during the 1970s and 1980s to escape the Iranian Revolution.
+The contemporary Jewish community of Thailand is of both Sephardic and Ashkenazi descent.
+The Ashkenazi population descends largely from Russian Jews who fled Soviet persecution in the early 20th century.
+There are also Persian Jews who emigrated during the 1970s and 1980s, fleeing persecution and regime change.

 The country's permanent Jewish community, with over 1,000 members, is mainly located in Bangkok (especially in the Khaosan Road area).
-There are also small groups of Jews with synagogues in Phuket, Chiang Mai and Ko Samui.
-During Jewish holidays, they are joined by vacationing Jews, especially from Israel and the United States.
+There are also small groups of Jews with synagogues in Phuket, Chiang Mai, Ko Samui and Koh Pha-ngan.
+During Jewish holidays and weekly Shabbat services, they are joined by vacationing Jews, especially from Israel and the United States, leading to Shabbat dinners with close to 1,000 people most weekends.